-After our lunch picnic on site and a visit to the modern open-air sculpture exhibition, it is time to get on the return bus to Parikia, or get the bus to picturesque Lefkes for a visit and/or a meal at the island’s old capital.
+After our lunch picnic by a nearby chapel, it is time to get on the bus to return to Parikia, or to further visit picturesque Lefkes.

-An extended version (12 km, 4-4.5 h, circular) is available, ending the route back to Lefkes, following the beautiful stone-paved Byzantine footpath winding through Kostos valley and finally the old, uphill footpath through the olive groves of Apati, to the village.
-We lounge at any of the traditional cafés there with a glass of iced ‘souma’ (the local grappa-style spirit) waiting for the bus back to Parikia.
+An extended version (14km, 5h, circular) is available, ending the route back to Lefkes, following the beautiful stone-paved Byzantine footpath winding through Kostos valley and finally the old, uphill footpath through the olive groves of Apati, to the village square.
+We lounge at a traditional café with a glass of iced ‘souma’ (the local grappa-style spirit) waiting for the bus back to Parikia.